dogoncouch/gentoo-laptop/README.md

 ## Installing Gentoo

 ### LUKS/LVM
 This section can be used to replace a lot of the instructions in the [Preparing the disks section](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Disks) of the gentoo install documentation.
-Create a grub

 #### Important Note
 The `/usr` directory can get quite large when compiling a kernel using the included configuration.
 20G will not be enough.
 The filesystem size recommendations that follow were arrived at through extensive testing.